 - 1. Register the newly added servers. - 2.
 Perform the following procedure on a reference server chosen between already running servers: - a.
 Clearing Network Parameter Settings - Execute the rexadm lanctl unset command to clear the network parameters configuration. - b.
 Editing the definition file - Set up a node entry in the definition file (ipaddr.conf) with the server name, interface entries, and other information for the server to be added. - c.
-Manually execute network parameter settings - Execute the resulted configuration (induced from the definition file) is correct. - d.
+Manually execute network parameter settings - Execute the rexadm lanctl set command to apply the network parameters and ensure that the resulted configuration (induced from the definition file) is correct. - d.
 Collect the cloning image again. - 3.
 Deploy the collected cloning image to the newly added servers.